-(1) For the purposes of this Agreement, the term "resident of a Contracting State" means any person who under the laws of the State is liable to tax therein by reason of his residence, domicile, place of management or any other criterion of a similar nature, and also includes that State or any local authority thereof.
-This term, however, does not include any person who is liable to tax in that State in respect only of income from sources in that State or capital situated therein.
+(1) For the purposes of this Convention, the term "resident of a Contracting State" means any person who, under the laws of that State, is liable to tax therein by reason of his domicile, residence, place of registration of the company, place of management or any other criterion of a substantially similar nature and shall also apply to that State, to its administrative or its political subdivisions and local authorities.
+This term, however, does not include any person who is liable to tax in that State only in respect only of income or capital from sources situated in that State.

-- (a) he shall be deemed to be a resident of the State in which he has a permanent home available to him.
-If he has a permanent home available to him in both States, he shall be deemed to be a resident of the State with which his personal and economic relations are closer (center of vital interests);
+- (a) He shall be deemed to be a resident of the State in which he has a permanent home available to him.
+If he has a permanent home available to him in both States, he shall be deemed to be a resident of the State with which his personal and economic relations are closer (centre of vital interests);

-- (b) if the State in which he has his center of vital interests cannot be determined, or if he has not a permanent home available to him in either State, he shall be deemed to be a resident of the Contracting State in which he has an habitual abode;
+- (b) If it cannot be determined in which Contracting State his centre of vital interests is situated, or if he does not have a permanent home available to him or her in either State, he shall be deemed to be a resident of the Contracting State in which he has a habitual abode;

-- (c) if he has an habitual abode in both Contracting States or in neither of them, he shall be deemed to be a resident of the State of which he is a national;
+- (c) If such person has a habitual abode in both States or in neither of them, he shall be deemed to be a resident only of the Contracting State of which he is a national;